Firefds/FirefdsKit/README.md

 More info at XDA thread: https://forum.xda-developers.com/xposed/modules/app-firefds-kit-customization-touchwiz-t3692391

 This module only has features that GravityBox Nougat doesn't have.
 I've been fixing compatibility issues in GravityBox Nougat and @C3C076 has been merging them into the module.
-Most of the features that were previously on the MM version of Firefds Kit are now working on GravityBox Nougat.
+Most of the features that were previously on the MM version of Firefds Kit are now working on GravityBox Oreo.
-For more info about GravityBox Nougat: https://forum.xda-developers.com/xposed/modules/app-gravitybox-v7-0-0-tweak-box-android-t3653953
+For more info about GravityBox Nougat: https://forum.xda-developers.com/xposed/modules/app-gravitybox-v8-0-0-beta-1-tweak-box-t3739929

 This application uses also Root access to apply some Samsung CSC features.